 Through the Avokiddo Emotions app and your guidance, you can help instill an understanding of emotions and empathy, as well as playfulness and caring for others.
 You can help your child identify the emotions of the animals and what is causing them, as well as learn to trigger empathy by exploring what you can do to cheer them up again.
 You and your child can also engage in pretend-play with a variety of objects.

-Avokiddo Emotions is available on both Google Play and iTunes for $2.99.
+Avokiddo Emotions is available on both Google Play and the iOS App Store for $2.99.

 Art, helping others, shapes, and a fun story — what's not to love?
 Artie's Magic Pencil perhaps doubles as an app that could help with physical fine motor skills, but is most notable for its use of empathy and altruism throughout its interactive storyline.
 The app also provides downloadable and printable drawing worksheets so that you can take it off-screen if you feel that your child has spent too much time with his/her eyes glued to a screen.
 Obviously, at 18 months, your child's drawing skills are not going to be polished, but scribbling is not outside of their domain.